The 10 Best Parks in Japan

 10. Huis Ten Bosch

-A theme park in Sasebo, Nagasaki, that recreates Holland, showcasing real copies of old Dutch buildings.
-The name Huis Ten Bosch comes from the English “House in the Forest”.
-The park features many Dutch-style buildings, such as hotels, residences, theaters, museums, shops, and restaurants, as well as canals, windmills, amusement parks, and a giant garden of seasonal flowers.
+A theme park in Sasebo, Nagasaki, that recreates Holland and showcases faithful copies of old Dutch buildings.
+The name Huis Ten Bosch comes from the Dutch phrase meaning "House in the Forest".
+The park features many Dutch-style buildings, such as hotels, residences, theaters, museums, shops, and restaurants, as well as canals, windmills, attractions, and a giant seasonal flower garden.

 The 10 best parks in Japan

 Japan is full of unforgettable places!
-Have you made plans to visit them all?
+Which one would you add to your list first?

 Kevin Henrique